 Please see the current year’s tuition and fees information provided by the cashier’s office.

+I am sending a TOEFL or IELTS test score.
 What is your department code?

 A department code is not needed when submitting your test scores to UNC.
 Send all scores to the UNC Graduate School, Institution Code #5816.